-Shipping emits 1,000 Mt CO2 per year, 3% of global CO2 emissions.
+Shipping emits 1,000 Mt CO2 per year, which is 3% of global CO2 emissions.
 According to The International Maritime Organisation, shipping emissions are set to increase by up to 50% by mid-century if stringent measures are not taken.
-The global maritime regulator, the IMO, has repeatedly failed to take action.

-Shipping also contributes to poor air quality and acid rain.
-T&E is the leading environmental organisation in Europe tackling shipping emissions and works together with other members of the Clean Shipping Coalition to reduce air pollution and climate impacts of shipping globally.
+Shipping also contributes to poor air quality.
+T&E is the leading environmental organisation in Europe tackling shipping emissions and other negative impact of shipping.

 Growing climate impact